No products in the cart.

 Pro-tip: For added flavor and health benefits, add a dash of ginger in your tea.
 Take inch-long ginger and add it to the water before it starts boiling.
 Follow the rest of the steps, as mentioned above.

-What is your favorite anti-inflammatory tea recipe?
+What is your favorite anti-inflammatory Green tea recipe?
 Don’t forget to share with us too!